Manage permissions with Apache Ranger

 Prerequisites

-Apache Ranger 2.1.0 or later has been installed.
+Apache Ranger 2.1.0 or later is required.
 For the instructions on how to install Apache Ranger, see Ranger quick start.

 (Optional) Install ranger-starrocks-plugin